 Plymouth Congregational Church of East Moline, IL was organized in 1904 by 25 people who had been worshiping in the John Deere Schoolhouse.
-Plans began immediately to build their own church and the congregation celebrated its second anniversary in the basement of the new structure on 16th Avenue and 6th Street, the first church to be build in East Moline.
+Plans began immediately to build their own church and the congregation celebrated its second anniversary in the basement of the new structure on 16th Avenue and 6th Street, the first church to be built in East Moline.

 It was a very active congregation for 17 years.
 There was always a desire to be involved in missions.
 By 1920 there were five churches of the Congregational denomination within a radius of four miles, and each church was limited to a small area in its work.
 The Presbyterian denomination had broader field of mission and had not yet formed a church in East Moline.